jimktrains/drsdb/README.md

 where pbs is an object with a (borrowed/shared) protocol buffers schema and a raw buffer.

+May aim for ProtoBuf2 support so as to not have to deal with repeated fields right away.

 The expectation is that the clients will have created a protocol buffer serializer/deserializer to a business object themselves.